codeWithHyder/space-traveler-hub/README.md

 # 📖 Space Travelers' Hub <a name="about-project"></a>

 **Space Travelers' Hub** is a simple Project built through react npx create-react-app.
 User can interact by making reservation for space rockets.
-In future versions there is going to complete website version of Space Travelers' Hub Project will be developed using react components and redux state management tool.
+In future versions there is going to add more features to the website version of Space Travelers' Hub Project , The tech stack used to develop are react components and redux state management tools.

 ## 🛠 Built With <a name="built-with"></a>